manning-lp/AlexTLDR-github-sign-in-application-lp/README.md

-# create-a-web-application-to-sign-in-using-github-lp-author
+# github-sign-in-application-lp-author
-Repository for liveProject: Create a Web Application to Sign in Using GitHub
+Repository for liveProject: GitHub Sign In Application